flowroute/flowroute-numbers-python/README.md

 		print (response)

->**Important:** Throughout this SDK, `response` is used in examples. `response` is a variable name that can be changed to a name of your own choosing.
-It can support an unlimited number of characters.
-If you choose to rename `response`, make sure that any method that references that variable name is also changed to use the new name.
-For example, you might have the following:
->
->`blob = pnc.list_area_and_exchange()`
->
->`print (blob)`
+With this in mind, you can then decide the approach you want to take towards creating a file.
 You can create your own Python file by any of the following methods:

  1. Create a single file that contains all of the Controllers and methods, then commenting out the lines for each method you don't want to run.

  2. Create a unique file for each Controller, adding only those lines relevant to that Controller and related methods, and then commenting out the lines for each method you're not using.
 You would create three unique Controller files.

  3. Create a unique file for each method.
-Each file will then contain the lines instantiating the relevant Controller.
+Each file will then contain the only the lines instantiating the relevant Controller and method.

 This SDK describes the second option.
 However, whichever option you select, the file(s) should be saved in the **flowroute-numbers-python** directory.
 When you want to run a method using a file, run the following on the command line in the **flowroute-numbers-python** directory: